Hortolândia: Housing, services and communication

-In telecommunications, the city was served by Telecomunicações de São Paulo.
-In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
+In telecommunications, the city was served by Telecomunicações de São Paulo (Telesp).
+The automatic telephone system was inaugurated in the city in 1979 by Telesp, which also implemented the direct distance dialing (DDD) in 1979 with area code (0192).
+In the 1990s the city's DDD code was changed to (019), to standardize the telephone system with mobile telephony that was being implemented throughout the state.
+In July 1998, Telesp was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).